 There are multiple ways to file a complaint through the Department of Dance.
-File anonymous complaints, concerns, and suggestions to the Department through the "Suggestion Box" located at the Front Desk; or speak to a KSU Dance Student Leader (Department Representative) who will then bring your concerns to the Department Chair at their monthly meetings.
+File anonymous complaints, concerns, and suggestions to the Department through the Suggestion Link; or speak to a KSU Dance Student Leader (Department Representative) who will then bring your concerns to the Department Chair at their monthly meetings.
 It is important to note that KSU respects the privacy of each individual, and if you would like this complaint to be filed anonymously it absolutely will be.
 The student leaders are:

-Company President: Emily Barton
+Company President: Abi Pace